 Tax cuts give voters ‘clear choice’ at election – Hunt

-The Chancellor did not rule out an early Budget, fuelling speculation Rishi Sunak could call an election in spring next year.
+The Chancellor insisted it was “silly” to regard the tax giveaways as a sweetener for the public amid speculation a general election could be called in the spring.

-Touring broadcast studios a day after announcing a national insurance cut worth £10 billion, Mr Hunt said he chose measures to “make the biggest difference to our long-term competitiveness” rather than opting for “crowd pleasers”.
+Touring broadcast studios a day after announcing a national insurance cut worth £10 billion and savings for businesses, Mr Hunt said he chose measures to “make the biggest difference to our long-term competitiveness” rather than opting for “crowd pleasers”.

-Hinting further cuts could be coming down the track, he said he had made a “start” on reducing the tax burden.
+He denied that his move would result in worse public services after analysts pointed out he had in effect found £20 billion for tax cuts by choosing not to protect them against the growing costs of inflation.

+Richard Hughes, chief of the Office for Budget Responsibility fiscal watchdog, told the BBC’s Today programme: “In some ways, by not changing the level of public spending in this autumn statement, that’s given him £20 billion to spend on tax cuts.

+The official said: “I don’t think when departmental spending is significantly increasing that is a claim that adds up”.

+The Prime Minister is “confident” the measures struck the “right balance in supporting the British economy, supporting the British public” and maintaining fiscal stability, his spokesman said.

-The scale of his fiscal package, which also included savings for businesses, and Mr Hunt’s announcement that the national insurance cut will take effect in January rather than April was seen by Westminster watchers as a possible sign of an election in early 2024.
+The scale of Mr Hunt’s fiscal package and his announcement that the national insurance cut will take effect in January rather than April was seen by Westminster watchers as a possible sign of an election in early 2024.

 The Chancellor told broadcasters he had “absolutely no discussions” with the Prime Minister about the timing of the election.